Skip to main content

 Whether you pray or not is a multiplied probability of the three

-1. Gods existence, him listening to you
+• God's existence, and him listening to you

-2. The effort it would take you to pray
+• The effort it would take you to pray

-3. What you risk to lose!!!!
+• What you risk losing!!!!

-Now the other two determiners are more intricately related, the efforts and the risk of the result.
+Now, the other two determiners are more intricately related, the efforts and the risk of the result.
 If your risk is seemingly very high, you would pray.
 Think of your dear one in danger….
-Or when you are done with all efforts and you know that now it’s all on luck.
+Or when you are done with all efforts, and you know that now it’s all on luck.

-if it two lines of hymns, anybody would do that even just as an insurance.
-As the efforts become more and more demanding, people tend to rationally evaluate the risk to effort ratio.
-But here the social bias plays a very important role in announcing true winners of the tug-of-war.
+Apart from that, sometimes the effort it requires to pray decides whether you pray or not.
+If it were two lines of hymns, anybody would do that, even just as an insurance.
+As the efforts become more and more demanding, people tend to rationally evaluate the risk-to-effort ratio.
+But here, the social bias plays a very important role in announcing the true winners of the tug-of-war.

 Popular posts from this blog